 Hair transplant options for a mature and receding hairline

 Hair transplants are the most effective receding hairline treatment available.
-The procedure is able to effectively restore hair that was once lost, whether that’s at your hairline or your crown.
+The procedure is able to effectively restore hair that was once lost, whether that’s at your hairline or your crown and results can be permanent.
 But how does a hair transplant work?
+It takes a full year for patients to grow their outcome and a rough timeline of growth can be seen here: hair transplant timeline.

 There are two main types of hairline transplants – FUE hair transplants and FUT hair transplants: